EPM and Omnibus, part of Velociti Group, aim to empower bus operators to deliver efficiency improvements with the very latest software

 “Ultimately, it’s a puzzle and at the moment they are having to use lots of different systems in different places to gather up the information they need to solve the problems that are in front of them.
 That’s not a particularly efficient way of working.”

 Nick adds that once the problem is solved, there are a variety of people located downstream that need to be informed about the changes the control room staff have made in order to ensure as robust a service as possible is delivered on the ground.
 This could be the engineering department, customer services and certainly both the drivers and passengers are going to need to be informed.

 “It’s about sharing and passing information throughout the organisation rather than people having to resort to phone calls and emails,” he says.
 “These are quite time-critical decisions that need to be made and people in that sort of environment don’t have the time to spend ringing up lots of people to tell them what’s happening; they just need to put the information into one place and from there, everyone is informed about what’s happening.”

-And EPM is working closely with customers during this process.
+And EPM and Omnibus are working closely with customers during this process.
 Nick reveals he has recently spent time in bus operator control rooms in a bid to understand the processes that could be improved.
 As he notes, it is far better to see these processes in action rather than as a theoretical exercise.

 “I’ve been to three or four sites so far and I’m keen to get out to a couple more, just so I can discover where the pressure points are where we can make some serious productivity and efficiency gains by bringing systems together,” he says.